-Port Dalrymple, at the entrance of the River Tamar, is the principal port and harbor on the north coast of Tasmania.
-Reefs and banks extend a considerable distance on the west side of the entrance; the greater part of these shoals are uncovered at half-tide.
+Port Dalrymple, at the entrance of the River Tamar, is the principal port and harbor on the Port Dalrymple or north coast of Tasmania.
+Reefs and banks extend a considerable distance on the west side of the River Tamar. entrance; the greater part of these shoals are uncovered at half-tide.
 To the east of the entrance on Low Head is a lighthouse, 140 ft. high, exhibiting a light once in a minute; and about three and a half miles from the entrance on the east side, on the margin of a small inlet, is George